maceksimon/smak-portfolio/content/portfolio/fellow-creatures.md

 All this work was worth it in my eyes.
 Zsolt is very happy with the site, it generates revenue, and we continue to work on further ideas and improvements.

-You can browse Zsolt's website on [FellowCreatures.co.uk](https://www.fellowcreatures.co.uk/).
+Visit the store on [FellowCreatures.co.uk](https://www.fellowcreatures.co.uk/).